VictoriaMetrics/VictoriaMetrics/README.md

 1. Start new `vmstorage` node with the same `-retentionPeriod` as existing nodes in the cluster.
 1. Gradually restart all the `vmselect` nodes with new `-storageNode` arg containing `<new_vmstorage_host>`.
 1. Gradually restart all the `vminsert` nodes with new `-storageNode` arg containing `<new_vmstorage_host>`.

+In order to handle uneven disk space usage distribution after adding new `vmstorage` node it is possible to update `vminsert` configuration to route newly ingested metrics only to new storage nodes.
+Once disk usage will be similar configuration can be updated to include all nodes again.
+Note that `vmselect` nodes need to reference all storage nodes for querying.

 ## Updating / reconfiguring cluster nodes